Fologram/twinbuild.docs/twinbuild-web-viewer/publishing-models.md

 # Drag and Drop model publishing

-You can publish models to Twinbuild by draggig and dropping a supported file to app.twinbuild.com or directly from our Revit and Rhino plugins.
+You can publish models to Twinbuild by dragging and dropping a supported file to app.twinbuild.com or directly from our Revit and Rhino plugins.
 To learn how to publish from Revit or Rhino, follow one of these guides:

 [Revit Guide]({{ site.baseurl}}/twinbuild-for-revit){: .btn } [Rhino Guide]({{ site.baseurl}}/twinbuild-for-rhino){: .btn }

 ![Twinbuild App Dashboard]({{ site.baseurl}}/img/14_Twinbuild_App_NoModels.png "Twinbuild App Dashboard")

 To publish a model from the dashboard, sign in to https://app.twinbuild.com/ and select or drag and drop an .fbx, .ifc, .gltf or .glb file into the drop zone.
 You can also drag and drop a supported file directly into the 3D web viewer to load the new model.
+Note that files in zipped or compressed folders should be extracted to an uncompressed folder before using the drag and drop interface.

 ## Considerations for drag and drop publishing